lOttedev/portfolio/README.md

 Hi everyone !

-This is my portfolio don't hesitate to check it and give me your opinion :)
+My name is Laurène, this is my portfolio and I hope you'll enjoy it

 Have fun !

 # portfolio